All Episodes

 All right, there is just a sampling of the media mob.

-You know, it's it is a it's just unbelievable.
+You know, it's just unbelievable.

-They know one speed and it's bludgeon Trump.
+They know one speed, and it's bludgeon Trump.

-And we've been saying have we been talking about those weaponizing a virus and bludgeoning the president and trying to turn it into quote their hoax.
+And we've been saying, have we been talking about those weaponizing a virus and bludgeoning the president and trying to turn it into, quote, their hoax?

 Yes, we've been very specific.